christiskatsouris/Nonstationary/README.md

 # Nonstationary

+A teaching page presenting various topics related to Time Series Econometrics Using R (Drafted July 2022).

 # I. Structural Break Testing

 The notion of "nonstationarity" in time series analysis and time series econometrics has various interpreations which depends on the exact modelling environment as well as the assumptions we impose on model parameters and moment conditions of innovation sequences.
 Thus, we provide some examples related to nonstationarity in terms of the presence of parameter instability for commonly used models in empirical studies.
 For both examples, we assume that the model parameters are such that the underline stochastic processes are stationarity and ergodic.
 The following examples are implemented in R.